 While it is bad enough to have a credit card account hacked, at least you still have your money available to you while you fight the fraudulent charges.
 However, when it is YOUR money that is stolen when using a debit card, you no longer have access to that money while you fight the debit from your account.

-To protect yourself, find additional information and tips from Cincinnati Insurance’s cyber-crime prevention partner, ID Theft 911.
+To protect yourself, find additional information and tips from Cincinnati Insurance’s cyber-crime prevention partner, CyberScout.